ccfdpa/pa-citizen-redistricting-plans-2020/README.md

 All known plans are collected as CSVs in three folders: pa-congressional, pa-senate, and pa-house.
 These files are block assignment files (for Congressional redistricting) or precinct assignment files (for Senate and House redistricting).
 Each folder contains a README which lists the plans in the folder as well as the source of the plan.

-Not all plans were submitted as block/precinct assignment files, and some that were had anomalies that needed to be created.
-Any plan that was altered is preserved in its original form in the
+Not all plans were submitted as block/precinct assignment files, and some that were had anomalies that needed to be repaird.
+Any plan that was altered is preserved in its original form in the original folder, grouped by subfolder based on the submission format.

 ## Supporting Scripts